Chill-Astro/Calculator/README.md

 **A Simple Calculator Elevated with Powerful Scripted Actions**

-Calculator by Chill-Astro isn't just another calculator; it's a versatile tool designed for Windows users seeking enhanced functionality through **Scripted Actions**.
+This isn't just another calculator; it's a versatile tool designed for Windows users seeking enhanced functionality through **Scripted Actions**.
 This intuitive GUI application combines a clean interface with the ability to perform complex calculations via custom scripts, making it significantly more powerful and user-friendly than standard calculators.

 Currently available for **Windows 11 and Windows 10 [ 20H2 and Higher ]**.